josiahroa18/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+* The main difference is what they return.
+Map returns a new array while forEach returns undefined.
+Therefore if you want to change data, use map.
+If you just need to simply loop through, use forEach.

 2. What is the difference between a function and a method?
+* A function and method are similar in the way that they both can hold a block of code that can be invoked somewhere.
+However, a method is a function that is implicitly binded to an object.

 3. What is closure?
+* Closure allows us to access data outside of a function but not inside another nested function.

 4. Describe the four rules of the 'this' keyword.
+* Refers to an object that is executing the code in context
+* Explicit binding allows us to specify which object we will refer too
+* Implicit binding is used for refering to a function inside an object
+* A global object when strict mode is not declared and undefined when strict mode is on

 5. Why do we need super() in an extended class?
+* We need super because it calls all the methods of the parent class and passes properties that can be used by the parent class.
+We can't use the "this" keyword on any properties from the parent class until super has been invoked.

 ## Project Set up